 Autopilot is the exact term to define an autoresponder sequence.
 Making an autoresponder sequence for sales is widely adopted by organizations mostly in e-commerce, software automation domains.

 Some of the do’s and don’ts

-- Give messages a personal touch- Autoresponders need not be boring.
-Make them more personal to your clients by making them humorous, interesting by retaining the purpose of the message.
+- Give messages a personal touch- autoresponders need not be boring.
+Make them more personal to your customers by making them relevant, humorous, or interesting by retaining the purpose of the message.

 - Build trust- keep your customers updated with what you stand for and what you are into.

-- Stop at a welcome message- many org. send out a welcome message, and that’s all they have in their auto-responder sequence.
+- Stop at a welcome message- many organizations send out one message, and that’s all they have in their autoresponder sequence.
 Adding some more messages in the series will help you stand out from your competitors.

-- Send multiple messages on daily basis- Dumping customer’s inbox with too many messages isn’t the purpose of setting an auto-responder series.
-To make a big impression a message a day is enough.
+- Send multiple messages on daily basis- filling the customer’s inbox with too many messages isn’t the purpose of setting an autoresponder series.

 Usually people setup and focus on different traction channels and miss out on autoresponder emails which can get them good volumes of revenue generating customers.